andifalk/cloud-security-workshop/labs/initial/product/README.md

 ```

 > __Please note:__
-> The existing _ProductUserDetailsService_ class has is not required any more and is replaced by the `ProductJwtAuthenticationConverter` above.
+> The existing _ProductUserDetailsService_ class is not required any more and is replaced by the `ProductJwtAuthenticationConverter` above.
 > So this class can be deleted completely.

 Finally, we have to add this new `ProductJwtAuthenticationConverter` to the security configuration.

-<u>_com.example.security.WebSecurityConfiguration.java_:</u>
+__com.example.security.WebSecurityConfiguration.java__:

 ```java
 package com.example.security;